DaInfernalCoder/shipfaster-supabase/README.md

 Hey maker 👋, unfortunately, it's not Marc :(

-Read https://shipfa.st/docs if you're a nerd
+Read https://shipfa.st/docs if you feel like it